kaushik54git/AEyeD_Artificial_EyeD_Decipher/README.md

-# EyeD
+# AEyeD - Artificial Eye Decipher

-Face and Gesture Recognition, Vehicles and Stairs Detection, and Text recognition for visualy impaired people using the CNN algorithm
+Face and Gesture Recognition, Vehicles and Stairs Detection, and Text recognition for visually impaired people using the CNN algorithm